designstem/projects/colorblindness/index.md

   <p />

-  ~Take a digital camera, e.g. the camera of your mobile phone, and go on a photo safari of your everyday life.~
+  ~Use a digital camera, such as the camera of your mobile phone, and go on a photo safari of your everyday life.~

   ~**Take at least five pictures** of objects, packagings, posters, signs, magazines, websites, texts etc. that you come across throughout your day, where color is used in plenty.
-Only choose items which convey information.~
+Choose only things which convey information.~

   ~**You will need the pictures for the next task.
 So don't skip it!**~🧐
   <!-- </div> -->